 Lately I have finally become clearer that my projects are meant to support interactions between people and I use technology to do this.
 In my opinion it takes both human intelligence, by men, and the intelligence of machines, or behaviors designed by men for machines.
 It's a mix, but human intelligence must come and be exercised first of all by men.

 Your approach to the profession is eclectic and proactive: do you already have a next project in mind?

 I have one in progress, it's called Co-Drive (https:// carswithanintent.com/codrive), inspired by the possibilities of (semi) autonomous cars and, again, with the aim of supporting intergenerational relationships.

 Robots (of various scales, from domestic to urban) to encourage (first) encounters between distant generations that would not meet in today's reality rich in age-related stigma and preconceptions.

 Thank you! :)

 Thanks to you, Laura.
 Today and tomorrow.

 Historical courses and appeals

 My friend Fabrizio Bartoloni stimulated me to resume an assonance that had touched my mind.
-This project has an echo, an evolutionary and technological key to Gianni Rodari's romantic "Favole al Telefono", a fabulous project published in 1962 by Einaudi.
-Another extraordinary "manufacturer of the future". (by the way, if you want to listen to them, or have children listen to them, here are some of them here)
+This project has an echo, an evolutionary and technological key of the romantic "Tales on the phone" by Gianni Rodari, a fabulous project published in 1962 by Einaudi.
+Another extraordinary "manufacturer of the future". (by the way, if you want to listen to them, or make children listen to them, here are some of them here)